Janick Gers: Personal life

-Gers has relatives in the Bydgoszcz area and Sośno village in Poland and visited them regularly as a teenager from 1972 and until 1977.
+Gers has relatives in the Bydgoszcz area and Sośno village in Poland and visited them regularly as a teenager from 1972 until 1977.
 Gers bought his first guitar during one of those visits, in a music store in Złotów close to Piła.
 Gers met his Polish family again after 34 years at a 2011 concert in Warsaw.

 Gers is a fan of Hartlepool United and is a season-ticket holder in the Neale Cooper Stand at Victoria Park.

 Gers had an uncredited part in the BBC drama The Paradise Club in 1990, appearing as the lead guitarist of a band called Fraud Squad.
 He appeared in the 2010 fan-made Iron Maiden documentary Maiden Heaven.

 Musical equipment

 Gers is a long-time proponent of the Fender Stratocaster.
 His guitars are typically black or white with rosewood fingerboards and Seymour Duncan JB Jr. and Hot Rails pick-ups.
 His favourite guitar over the years has been a black Stratocaster, equipped with JB Jr. pick-ups, which was given to him by Ian Gillan.
 Gers uses four different Fender Stratocasters, as well as a Gibson Chet Atkins semi-acoustic model for songs such as "Dance of Death".
 Gers is currently endorsed by Sandberg Guitars, and he uses a California ST-S tobacco hc-aged and a California ST-S creme hc-aged model on stage.

 Like his bandmates, Dave Murray and Adrian Smith, Gers currently uses the Marshall JMP-1 preamp through a Marshall 9200 power amp.
 Preferring not to use foot-switches while playing, Gers' roadie operates his MIDI Foot Controller offstage.
 Favouring cables, Gers only uses a Shure UR4D wireless system when he throws his guitar around.
 He uses Ernie Ball Regular Slinky nickel-wound guitar strings.